 Varroa mite

-A movement control order (MCO) is in place to restrict the movement of bees, bee hives, bee products (including honey) and used beekeeping equipment within Queensland.
+A movement control order (MCO) is in place to restrict the movement of bees, bee hives, bee products (including honey) and used beekeeping equipment within Queensland, and used beekeeping equipment into, out of, and within the restricted area surrounding the Port of Brisbane in Queensland.

 Varroa mite is a prohibited matter under the Biosecurity Act 2014.